near/multichain-relayer-server/README.md

 6. The Cross Chain Settlement takes care of selling the extra NEAR being sent to the gas station contract for gas tokens on foreign chains as well as bridging the tokens to the other chains.
 This process is currently manual, but will be automated in partnership with market makers in the future.

 ## Supported Chains
-- BSC testnet
-- BSC Mainnet
+- BSC Testnet & Mainnet
-- ETH Sepolia Testnet
+- ETH Sepolia Testnet & Mainnet
+- Arbitrum Sepolia Testnet & Mainnet
+- Optimism Sepolia Testnet & Mainnet
-- ETH Mainnet
+- Base Sepolia Testnet & Mainnet
 - More chains coming soon!

 ## Multichain Relayer Description